danielfett/draft-dpop/mainmatter.md

 }
 ```
 !---
-Figure 2: Example JWT contents for `DPoP-Binding` header.
+Figure 2: Example JWT contents for `DPoP` header.

+Note: To keep DPoP simple to implement, only the HTTP method and URI
+are signed in DPoP tokens.
+Nonetheless, DPoP tokens can be extended to
+contain other information of the HTTP request (see also
+(#request_integrity)).

-## Checking DPoP JWTs {#checking}
+## Checking DPoP tokens {#checking}

 To check if a string that was received as part of an HTTP Request is a
-valid DPoP Binding JWT or DPoP Proof JWT, the receiving server MUST
+valid DPoP token, the receiving server MUST ensure that
-ensure that

  1. the string value is a well-formed JWT,
  1. all required claims are contained in the JWT,
- 1. the `typ` field in the header has the correct value according to
+ 1. the `typ` field in the header has the value `dpop+jwt`,
-    the expected type of DPoP JWT,
  1. the algorithm in the header of the JWT designates a digital
     signature algorithm, is not `none`, is supported by the
     application, and is deemed secure,
- 1. if a DPoP Binding JWT is expected, that the JWT is signed using
+ 1. that the JWT is signed using the public key contained in the `cnf`
+    claim of the JWT,
+ 1. if a DPoP sender-constrained refresh token is to be used at the
-    the public key contained in the `cnf` claim of the JWT,
+    token endpoint, that the JWT is signed using the public key the
+    refresh token is bound to,
- 1. if a DPoP Proof JWT is expected, that the JWT is signed using the
-    public key used for confirming the validity of the JWT,
+ 1. if a DPoP sender-constrained access token is to be used at the
+    resource endpoint, that the JWT is signed using the public key the
+    access token is bound to (see below),
  1. the `http_method` claim matches the respective value for the HTTP
     request in which the JWT was received (case-insensitive),
  1. the `http_uri` claims matches the respective value for the HTTP